enricava/CustomWordleAlgs/README.md

 2. Download and run `efficient_precomputation.py` in the same folder to generate `datafile.npy`.
 3. Download and run any of the simulations.

+# Requirements

+Python 3 with `tqdm` library for progress bars.

+To install `tqdm` open a command prompt window and type:
+`pip install tqdm`

 # About

  ### efficient_precomputation.py